CarbonLDP/carbonldp-js-sdk/doc/README.md

 - object
 - uri
-- documents: The Documents instance from where the PersistedDocument belong.
+- documents: The Documents instance to which the PersistedDocument belongs.

 ##### decorate
 ```typescript
 static decorate( object:T extends Object,  documents:Carbon.Documents ):T & Carbon.PersistedDocument.Class
 ```

-Adds the properties and methods necessary for a PersistedDocument object.
+Decorates the object provided with the properties and methods of a `Carbon.PersistedDocument.Class` object.

 *Parameters*

 - object
-- documents: The Documents instance from where the PersistedDocument belong.
+- documents: The Documents instance to which the PersistedDocument belongs.